StuartMacKay/ebirders-pt/README.md

-# eBird Pages
+# eBirders PT

-eBird Pages is a Django-based web site that publishes data from eBird in a birder friendly form.
+eBirders PT is a Django-based web site that publishes data from eBird Portugal in a birder-friendly form.

 ## Overview

 The Cornell Laboratory of Ornithology in Ithaca, New York runs the eBird database which collects observations of birds from all over the world.
-The eBird web [site](https://ebird.org) is great, but the information of most interest to birders is not always easy to find. eBird Pages uses the eBird [API](https://documenter.getpostman.com/view/664302/S1ENwy59) to publish observations, checklist, and interesting statistics so you can find out what's been seen in your part of the world, where are the best places to go birding, and who are the eBirders finding the most interesting birds.
+The eBird web [site](https://ebird.org) is great, but the information of most interest to birders is not always easy to find. eBirders PT uses the eBird [API](https://documenter.getpostman.com/view/664302/S1ENwy59) to publish the observations submitted for Portugal so everyone can easily find out what has been seen in the different regions of the country, and where are the best places to go birding.

+Apart from the translations, the site is not specific to Portugal, and can be used for any country or region.
+The site is a regular Django web site, so it is easy to adapt to add or remove features as you see fit.
+Eventually, once the code has stabilised, the core parts of the site will be extracted to a separate repository which can be used as a start to create similar sites for other part of the world.

 ## Getting Started